Citi Benefits Handbook

 - United States Preventive Care Task Force;

-- Advisory Committee on Immunization Practices that have been adopted by the director of the Centers for Disease Control and Prevention; and
+- Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; and

 - Comprehensive Guidelines Supported by the Health Resources and Services Administration.